cmcgerty/Sofar2mqtt/README.md

 With the inverter in Passive Mode, send MQTT messages to:

-sofar/set/standby   - send value "true"
+sofar2mqtt/set/standby   - send value "true"
-sofar/set/auto   - send value "true" or "battery_save"
+sofar2mqtt/set/auto   - send value "true" or "battery_save"
-sofar/set/charge   - send value in the range 0-3000 (watts)
+sofar2mqtt/set/charge   - send values in the range 0-3000 (watts)
-sofar/set/discharge   - send value in the range 0-3000 (watts)
+sofar2mqtt/set/discharge   - send values in the range 0-3000 (watts)

 battery_save is a hybrid auto mode that will charge from excess solar but not discharge.